 • Write down a big list of benefits for taking action now (make it emotional).

-Stop Procrastinating: Start Now!
+Stop Procrastinating: Resources to Start Now!

 These books cover a range of concepts, strategies and practical tips that help you to prioritize, become more focused, energetic and effective.
 Go ahead and experiment with the various tools, and mix and match them in any way that works for you!